 SELECTED STUDENT WORK

 I am committed to teaching students the art of communication and am open minded as an educator.
 In the classroom, I impart studio methodology and technical skill, and give students direction, guiding them through intellectual and conceptual processes of personal expression and art making.
-Helping them specify what drives their creative and intellectual pursuits will inform them of how they can most effectively express ideas in their creative pursuits.
+Helping them specify what drives their intellectual pursuits will inform them of how they can most effectively express ideas in their creative pursuits.
 This requires my sensitivity, reception, and ability to comprehend their unique perceptions of the world; and the patience to guide them through the practice of making, learning, and developing new ways to convey their thoughts and personal beliefs through their art.